Free Voters of Bavaria: Participation in regional and state elections

-Positions
+Policy positions

-In their substantive positions, the Free Voters are on the political Centre-right.
+In their substantive positions, the Free Voters are on the political centre-right.
 They are not especially close to any of the established parties, but represent, depending on the topic, positions considered classical-liberal (strengthening of civil and human rights, SME promotion, public budget discipline), conservative (increasing the number of security staff, stricter border controls, more deportations of rejected asylum seekers and less family reunification for refugees in Germany, drug control, promoting local traditions and dialects), social-liberal (state general interest, equal opportunities in education, housing promotion), and green (energy policy, water management).
 This has often lead the Free Voters to be accused of arbitrariness or populism; they justify their lack of a clear position in the party landscape by the need to operate a pragmatic policy beyond ideological determinations.
 They therefore emphasize their interest in cross-party cooperation and demand transparent voting behavior from their representatives in the Landtag of Bavaria, according to their own statements (parliamentary discipline).
 At their core the Free Voters are fundamentally a coalition of independents, organized together for elections, which accounts for their ideological diversity.

 Priority areas in Bavarian state policy since 2008 are the education and university policy (abolition of tuition fees and the extension of high school to nine years (abolition of the G8, or eight-year high school)), the promotion of renewable energies, the opposition of major projects (third runway of Munich Airport, deepening of the Danube river for navigation, second main line of the S-Bahn Munich).
 Profile-forming positions of the Free Voters have developed in the fields of municipal, education and energy policy.
 The positions can be viewed, for example, in thematic papers of the state parliament group or in the guidelines of the party for the state election of 2013.